yugander-krishan-singh/College-Projects/README.md

 # Projects

-This repositoy contains the projects information.
+This repositoy contains information about the projects done during college.